VivekPa/OptimalPortfolio/README.md

 - Multivariate Student t

 ### Shrinkage Estimators
 Both nonparametric and MLE estimators require a large set of data and even then they might not produce the best estimators due to their inherent bias or lack there off.
 Akin to the bias-variance tradeoff in machine learning, too much bias and too much variance is not good in estimators.
 So, as a way to combine the two estimators, shrinkage was introduced.
 The idea is that you combine two weak estimators, one with high variance and the other with high bias, with some coefficient called the shrinkage coefficient, to produce a much better estimator.
 This is one of the cutting edge estimators and is still rigorously being researched.
-The following have been implemented:

-- Nonparametric and MLE manual shrinkage
+I have implemented shrinkage of nonparametric (exponential) estimates with MLE (student-t) estimates, with manual shrinkage.
+Working on finding the optimal shrinkage coefficient.

 ## Optimal Allocations
 Classical asset allocation is the efficient frontier allocation.
 This is also known as the mean-variance optimisation as it takes into account the estimators of the mean and variance.
 The procedure of optimisation involves choosing an utility function and optimising it for portfolio weights.
 However, it struggles to capture the fat tail behaviour and skewness of the market prices.